lavanya33/iNeuron_git/README.md

-## This is git tutorial by lavanyagit statusgit
+## This is amazing git tutorial by lavanyagit statusgit
 ## we learnt commands for init
 ## For add,commitgit
 ## status